Skip to Main Content

 “Our University Farm is a model for both conventional and innovative agriculture practices—those that have fed our world for generations and will continue to for long into the future,” said University President Steve Perez.
 “The exciting learning and research, discussions and ideation that will happen in this new building will truly have a transformational impact—on students, our North State partners, and global agriculture.”

 The campus and community are invited to attend the groundbreaking, which will take place a few steps away from the existing construction site just west of the University Pavilion at the University Farm, 311 Nicholas C Schouten Lane in Chico.
-After a welcome from Interim College of Agriculture Dean David Hassenzahl, Dennis Ramirez, chairperson of the Mechoopda Indian Tribe of Chico Rancheria, will offer a blessing, followed by remarks from President Perez; alumnus and project donor Jay Gilbert; representatives from Modern Building and JKAE; and agricultural science and education major Flor Ibarra.
+After a welcome from Interim College of Agriculture Dean David Hassenzahl, Dennis Ramirez, chairperson of the Mechoopda Indian Tribe of Chico Rancheria, will offer a blessing, followed by remarks from President Perez; alumnus and project donor Jay Gilbert; representatives from Modern Building and JKAE; and agricultural science and education major Flor Ibarra, the Associated Students senator for the College of Agriculture.

 A rendering of the inside of the farm store.